Skaistkalne: History

 Since 1660, the oldest wooden church was serviced by the Jesuit Order, which established a permanent mission in 1666 and a monastery in 1677.
 In 1692 the new Roman Catholic Church of the Assumption of the Blessed Virgin Mary of Skaistkalne and a Monastery were built here in the Italian Baroque style.
-Between 1774 and 1929, Catholic priests served in the Skaistkalne old Church and Church of Our Lady.
+The former governor of the province, Peter Lacy .d 1751, is buried in the crypt Between 1774 and 1929, Catholic priests served in the Skaistkalne old Church and Church of Our Lady.
 Skaistkalne became the main center of Catholicism in Zemgale.